alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 smuggling_networks_global_efficiency

 4.0 # Mambo
-4.9 # Random (1000 iterations)
+4.9 # Model

 5.0 # Acero
-4.7 # Random (1000 iterations)
+4.7 # Model

 4.0 # Jake
-5.2 # Random (1000 iterations)
+5.2 # Model

 7.0 # Juanes
-5.6 # Random (1000 iterations)
+5.6 # Model
 ```
 {{< /spoiler >}}

-Of course, this is not perfect.
-But it is close.
-The thing is, since the model has 2 parameters, if more data is available, we could test this hypothesis and even find the optimal $m_1$ and $m_2$ that best simulate real cocaine smuggling networks.
-If more data come and more cocaine smuggling networks present similar structures, these networks could surely be modeled by this dual extension.

-Of course, more data analysis is needed.
-Indeed, more data needs to be gathered to confirm my claim and more analysis should be done to support or refute my claim.
+Of course, the metrics does not match exactly but they are rather closer.
+Of course, just the metrics and the visual aspect are not enough for us to conclude that this a good model fit for the smuggling networks.
+More data and network analysis are needed to support or refute the suspicion.
+We would also need more data on these type of criminal networks.
+Nonetheless, this is my take on modeling these networks for now.

 <br>